0xekez/simple-solana-program/README.md

 [example-helloworld](https://github.com/solana-labs/example-helloworld/tree/master/src/client)
 client program.

-The client program that Solana uses by default is written in TypeScript and uses a massive amount of global state.
-This makes the code effectively unreadable even if the README in that repository actually has a good high level explainer of what is going on.
+I made this because I felt as if the provided client implementation in TypeScript lacked some detail in its comments and used too much global state.

 To use this client start by following the instructions in example-helloworld to configure Solana on your machine and deploy the